lisp-mirror/eql5-android/examples/REPL/README-2-SLIME.md

 ### Developing a GUI interactively, using QML

-Well, you might be tempted to do this directly on the device: but this is not a good idea (if you understood the nature of Qt5); simply develop your app on the desktop first!

-Please see file `lisp/qml-lisp` for interacting with QML, especially `(qml:reload)`.

-In order to be able to interact with your app running on the device, just use this REPL example as a template; you'll basically just need `android-build/assets/lib/*`, `lisp/ini.lisp`, `build/main.cpp` to be able to install Quicklisp and Swank.

-For an example of the above (including a very basic REPL, hidden by default), please see example `../sokoban-repl`.
+You can either use the EQL5 desktop version to build your app on the desktop first, or you use the approach shown in example `../my`, which is fully interactive for both Lisp and QML.

+Example `../sokoban-repl` integrates a simple REPL, hidden by default (the same REPL as in example `../my`).

-Then, after having developed a working desktop version, you can try to change things (using Slime) directly on the device (using `qml-get`, `qml-set`, `qml-call` etc.); just make sure to set an `objectName` to every QML item you want to change interactively.
+See also file `lisp/qml-lisp` for interacting with QML, especially `(qml:reload)`.
+Make sure to set an `objectName` to every QML item you want to change interactively.

 --